An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

 A straightforward extension of the model consists in expressing $\tau$ in terms of an effective energy barrier $U_{\mathrm{eff}}$, an attempt time $\tau_0$, and the temperature $T$, for instance through an Orbach-type activated process:

-Within these assumptions, the kinetic Monte Carlo algorithm interrogates, at each time step, whether each electron undergoes a hopping event, following the same strategy previously validated for magnetic relaxation processes in the STOSS and DAISY codes. \cite{gutierrez2023lanthanide,GutierrezFinol2025DAISY} When a hopping event occurs, the direction of electron motion is determined probabilistically, with transition probabilities proportional to the ratio of Boltzmann populations evaluated at the working temperature $T$ and the corresponding energy difference $\Delta E$, in direct analogy with the procedure employed in the CupFlow code for ion transport. \cite{GutierrezFinol2025CupFlow} This approach represents a natural extension of the methodology originally developed for spin relaxation in STOSS to charge transport under an applied electric field.
+Within these assumptions, the kinetic Monte Carlo algorithm interrogates, at each time step, whether each electron undergoes a hopping event, following the same strategy previously validated for magnetic relaxation processes in the STOSS and DAISY codes. \cite{gutierrez2023lanthanide,GutierrezFinol2025DAISY} When a hopping event occurs, the direction of electron motion is determined probabilistically, with transition probabilities proportional to the ratio of Boltzmann populations evaluated at the working temperature $T$ and the corresponding energy difference $\Delta E$, in direct analogy with the procedure employed in the CupFlow code for ion transport, see Figure \ref{fig:CupFlow}.\cite{GutierrezFinol2026-CupFlow} This approach represents a natural extension of the methodology originally developed for spin relaxation in STOSS to charge transport under an applied electric field.

-A key difference with respect to CupFlow is that the latter was designed to model ion migration within solid-state devices, where continuous electrical current cannot be directly defined and only charge accumulation near the electrodes can be monitored.
+In Figure \ref{fig:CupFlow} we represent one of key differences between the two models, concerning the interaction of spin and chirality and its effect on the direction of the movement of the charges.
+Another key difference between our present model and CupFlow is that the latter was designed to model ion migration within solid-state devices, where continuous electrical current cannot be directly defined and only charge accumulation near the electrodes can be monitored.
 In the present implementation, we extend the framework to explicitly allow for steady-state current flow.
-Specifically, when an electron exits the system through the right end of the molecule, it is considered drained, reintroduced at the left end to conserve the total number of charge carriers, and a corresponding event is recorded.
-Conversely, when an electron exits through the left end, it is reintroduced at the right end and a sourced event is registered.
+Specifically, when an electron exits the system through the right end of the molecule, it is considered drained, reintroduced at the left end to maintain the total number of charge carriers, and a corresponding event is recorded.
+Conversely, when an electron exits through the left end, it is reintroduced at the right end, then, a sourced event is registered.
 The net electron current is defined as the difference between sourced and drained events, normalized by the total simulation time.